What to Do When a Workers' Compensation Claim is Denied

 Individuals who receive a denial letter should be informed of the exact reason why the claim was denied as well as the deadline for filing an appeal.
 It is a good idea to present medical records or other evidence that may help prove a worker’s assertion that an injury occurred at work.
 For instance, submitting the results of a recent medical exam may serve as proof of an on-the-job injury.

 A person who is hurt at work may be entitled to financial assistance from an employer’s workers’ compensation insurance company.
 An attorney may be able to help a person obtain payment for medical bills incurred because of a neck, back or leg injury.
 Those who get sick while performing services for an employer may also be entitled to workers’ compensation benefits.
-Legal counsel may help a person appeal a claim that has been denied for any reason.
+Legal counsel may help a person appeal a denied workers compensation claim.